 - A flexible Pitt Honors experience where you also be assigned to an Honors Scholar-Mentor to help you tailor the most advantageous path for your interests.

 The deadline for Pitt Honors freshman application is December 1.

 Things to consider:

-- Although we don’t have set SAT/ACT requirements, our average student has a 1450-1500 SAT and/or 32-33 ACT.
-Generally, they also have an ‘A’ (or 3.80 unweighted) GPA.
+- Although we don’t have minimum SAT/ACT requirements, our average student has a 1450-1500 SAT and/or 32-33 ACT as well as a 3.80 unweighted GPA.

 - Unlike many other Honors colleges, most of our programs (like our fellowships and courses) are open to all undergraduates—so you can still participate if you aren't admitted to the degree program.
 If you don't get in your first year, you can also re-apply at the end of your freshman or sophomore year.

-Visit Pitt Honors
+Pitt Honors Virtual Info Sessions

 Interested in a 1-on-1 meeting?
 Contact our Manager of Recruitment, Matt Schultz, at firstname.lastname@example.org.

-Deadline: May 31, 2020
+Deadline: May 31, 2022

 Transfer students from other institutions can apply for the Pitt Honors degree program as part of their regular application to Pitt.
 The application will consider your academic performance, as well as your answers to additional essay questions about your interest in working for the public good, and intellectual curiosity.
 Applications will be reviewed on a case-by-case basis.